mar0der/SeattleForum/README.md

-This is my simple PHP MVC framework.
-It is functional but still basic.
+This is team "Seattle" PHP Basics project.
+A forum.